Skip to content

 Create the Github App

-Firstly, open the Github apps section and click New Github App.
+Firstly, go to the Github apps section and click New Github App.
 You should see the following screen:

 Github New App Screen

-There we need to fill in the following information:
+There you need to fill in the following information:

 Github App Name -> The name for your app, it can be anything, e.g. Tinyauth